 This study aims to evaluate the antidiabetic, antidyslipidemic, and hepatoprotective effects of Tamarindus indica in STZ-induced diabetic rats.
 By assessing biochemical parameters alongside histopathological examinations, we intend to elucidate the potential mechanisms through which tamarind leaves confer protective effects against the multifaceted complications associated with diabetes.
 Ultimately, this research seeks to contribute to the understanding of Tamarindus indica as a viable, natural therapeutic option for managing diabetes and its related disorders.

-2. MATERIALS AND METHODS
+2. MATERIAL AND METHODS

 2.1 Chemicals